-After only a few years Technifold USA was added to the ranks of the Inc. 5000, gaining national recognition as one of the fastest growing private companies in America.
+After only a few years, Technifold USA was added to the ranks of the Inc. 5000, gaining national recognition as one of the fastest growing private companies in America.
 What makes this even more notable is that they achieved this in an industry that's been shrinking for years.

 Andre's Bindery Success newsletters at Technifold USA earned the 2013 NAPL Marketing Plus Award - Cross Channel and Digital Marketing, awarded for excellence in using an integrated approach to digital and print marketing efforts.

 Thanks to hard work, trial, and plenty of error, he recognizes what it takes to make small business work at peak levels.
 In fact, his business strategies helped his brother Pat grow sales nearly 80% at the restaurant in which Pat was a partner.

 But you can benefit from his learning in the school of hard knocks.
-The new Small Business Rainmaker weekly newsletter is just one way he's found to help other small business owners find the success they've always dreamed of.
+The new Small Business Rainmaker™ weekly newsletter is just one way he's found to help other small business owners find the success they've always dreamed of.
 You can subscribe here.

 In it he shares the secrets of his business and personal journey, discoveries that can put small business owners like you on the path to financial freedom.

 Along the way he met up with many like-minded small business owners.
 He'll be sharing their success secrets too.

 Although the most fun he has is in writing about, talking to, and working with small business owners, he still has hobbies.
 For fun he plans to get back to piloting a Cessna aircraft.
 He kayaks on New Jersey’s numerous lakes, reads all kinds of books, and enjoys movies.
 Musically he's moved from New York clubs like the notorious CBGB’s to more tame arenas like church halls and the choir loft.
 There might even be a big band in his future.
-His daughter Meghan Bliss is a freelance poet, writer, editor, and blogger who lives in North Carolina with her husband Patrick.
+His daughter Meghan Bliss is a freelance poet, writer, editor, and blogger who lives in North Carolina with her husband Patrick and daughter Charlee.

 Subscribe to the free weekly Small Business Rainmaker below.
 Every week you get at least one idea to make your business life easier and more profitable than you thought possible.